Turn on sticky keys

 You might want to turn on sticky keys if you find it difficult to hold down several keys at once.

-Switch Sticky Keys on.
+Switch the Sticky Keys switch to on.

 Quickly turn sticky keys on and off